Research

 "Concurrency and Security Verification in Heterogeneous Parallel Systems".
 Caroline Trippel.
 PhD Dissertation.
 Princeton University.
 November 2019.

-• TOP PICKS '19
+• Top Picks '19

 "Security Verification through Automatic Hardware-Aware Exploit Synthesis: The CheckMate Approach".
 Caroline Trippel, Daniel Lustig, and Margaret Martonosi.
 IEEE Micro, 39 (3), May-June 2019.
 Issue: Top Picks from the Computer Architecture Conferences of 2018.